RedHatEMEA/ose-elk/ose-elk-01-logging.md

     :fromhost-ip,!isequal,"127.0.0.1" -?TmplMsg
     & ~

+## Log rotation

+You may want to add a specific rule for log rotation in /var/log/rsyslog, for example by creating the /etc/logrotate.d/syslog-server file with the following
+content:

+    /var/log/rsyslog/*.log {
+        daily
+        rotate 30
+        copytruncate
+        compress
+        missingok
+        notifyempty
+    }

 # General configuration of OpenShift servers

 All OpenShift servers (brokers, broker support nodes, nodes) are configured to